deepstreamIO/deepstream.io-website/content/tutorials/60-plugins/60-monitoring/http/index.md

 ---
-title: HTTP Monitoring
+title: HTTP and Log Monitoring
-description: Learn how to use monitor deepstream using http
+description: Learn how to use monitor deepstream using http or logs
 logoImage: http.png
 ---